IOWWA Scholarship

 Ziegler CAT

-NOTE: The Scholarship Application for the 2024-2025 school year is available for download in the "Documents and Files" listing at the bottom of this page.
-Or email contactus@iowwa.com and request a copy of the application.
+NOTE: The Scholarship Application for the 2026-2027 school year is available for download in the "Documents and Files" listing at the bottom of this page.
+Or email penny@iowwa.com and request a copy of the application.
+Scholarship applications should be submitted to IOWWA by April 15, 2026.

 All applications MUST include the following to be considered for the Scholarship: